Guidelines on prosecuting cases involving communications sent via social media

 - Breaches of bail.

-Communications which do not fall into any of the categories above fall to be considered separately (see below) i.e. those which may be considered grossly offensive, indecent, obscene or false.
+Communications which do not fall into any of the categories above fall to be considered separately i.e. those which may be considered grossly offensive, indecent, obscene or false.

-As a general approach, cases falling within Categories 1, 2 or 3 should be prosecuted robustly where they satisfy the test set out in the Code for Crown Prosecutors.
-On the other hand, cases which fall within Category 4 will be subject to a high threshold and in many cases a prosecution is unlikely to be in the public interest.
+As a general approach, it will usually be in the public interest to prosecute cases falling within Categories 1, 2 or 3, where they satisfy the evidential stage of the test set out in the Code for Crown Prosecutors.
+On the other hand, cases which fall within Category 4 will be subject to a high evidential threshold and in many cases a prosecution is unlikely to be in the public interest.

-Having identified which of the Categories the communication and the conduct in question falls into, prosecutors should follow the approach set out under the relevant heading below.
+Having identified the category, prosecutors should follow the approach set out under the relevant heading below.

 "... a message which does not create fear or apprehension in those to whom it is communicated, or may reasonably be expected to see it, falls outside [section 127(i)(a)], for the simple reason that the message lacks menace."
 (Paragraph 30)